vincedarley/homebridge-plugin-bwaspa/README.md

 The homebridge plugin template project was the basis for this, and some Python code for connecting to balboa helped a lot in education about the communication protocols.
 The node-red/MQTT/Balboa implementation served as some inspiration, but I really wanted something simpler to install and configure, and customise more precisely to deal with things like faults and temperature controls and multi-speed pumps, and with close to 100% accuracy of synchronisation between Spa state and Home state.
 Hence writing this plugin.

+Whilst the HomeKit support was all hand-coded some years ago, to add Matter support I made extensive use of Claude.